turingschool/curriculum-site/module3/projects/take_home/presentation_guidelines.md

 > - Walk through your code, line by line, explaining what each line does.
 This takes up a lot of time and often the interviewer understands how it is working.
 If they need clarification, they will ask.
 - Start your presentation with "What would you like to see?"
 It's better to be proactive and take them through your code.
+- Expect your interviewer to lead the conversation.
+Unless it's clear that they want to drive the conversation, don't hesitate to jump in and take the lead!
+You know your work best, so you know what parts of the project make the most sense to show off.